Future-Surfer/simple-band-graph-card/README.md

 A Home Assistant custom card for simple line graphs with configurable coloured threshold bands.

-It is designed for sensors where coloured context bands make the graph easier to read, such as CO₂, air quality, temperature, humidity, battery level, energy use, or anything else with meaningful thresholds.
+It is designed for sensors where coloured context bands make the graph easier to read, such as CO₂, air quality, temperature, humidity, battery level, energy use, solar generation, or anything else with meaningful thresholds.

 [![Open your Home Assistant instance and add this repository to HACS.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=Future-Surfer&repository=simple-band-graph-card&category=plugin)